danielsqtang/AdvanceLocal/README.md

 ```
 When trying to upload via chalice, I began testing python code but ran into a security token issue.
 After a brief dive into the security issue, I find that it is a known bug but could not find an immediate solution.
 I was unable to test the uploading of png.

+Overall, the security issues and authentication with Chalice was an obstacle, and I would seek advice here.
+Otherwise, I would try the whole process on a clean slate, and try to recreate the error.

 Daniel Tang